nixlang-wiki/nixlang-wiki/nix/nix_develop.md

 # Nix Develop

-Requires flakes to be enabled.
+Requires [Flakes](/nix/Flakes) to be enabled.

-`nix develop` sets up a development environment with a flake.
-Just create a `flake.nix` file in a project directory, then run `nix develop`.
+`nix develop` sets up and activates a development environment with a flake.
+Create a `flake.nix` file in a project directory, then run `nix develop`.

 Example flake for a Python 3 project: